 Queen Introduction Cage

-There is no 100% safe way to introduce a new queen into a colony but this queen introduction will give your queen a better chance especially if you are re-queening due to the nature of your bees!
-If is quite acceptable to use the cage your queen comes in as the introduction cage but if you bad tempered bees they are likely to kill her at the earliest opportunity.
+There is no 100% safe way to introduce a new queen into a colony but this queen introduction cage will give your queen a better chance especially if you are re-queening due to the nature of your bees!
+It is quite acceptable to use the cage your queen comes in as the introduction cage but if you have bad tempered bees they are likely to kill her at the earliest opportunity.

 Ensure you leave enough space for the bees to be able to feed the queen through the cage.